weaveworks/weave/site/kubernetes/kube-addon.md

 blocked by your firewall: TCP 6783 and UDP 6783/6784.
 For more details, see the [FAQ](/site/faq.md#ports).*

-Weave Net can be installed onto your CNI-enabled Kubernetes cluster with a single command:
+[Weave Net](https://github.com/weaveworks/weave/releases) can be installed onto your CNI-enabled Kubernetes cluster with a single command:

 ```
 $ kubectl apply -f https://github.com/weaveworks/weave/releases/download/v2.8.1/weave-daemonset-k8s-1.11.yaml
 ```
-Note that the command uses kubernetes v1.11.
-Other versions could be found in [weave net releases](https://github.com/weaveworks/weave/releases/tag/v2.8.1)

 **Important:** this configuration won't enable encryption by default.
 If your data plane traffic isn't secured that could allow malicious actors to access your pod network.
 Read on to see the alternatives.